-- 5.9 West side of porch roof Westmorland slate in good condition.
-East 2 side of porch roof Westmorland slate in good condition; although repairs have been carried out to provide supplementary support to a number of slates.
+- 5.6 North Side Aisle to the Nave was fully recovered in the 2021 works.
+This included a full strip of the roof covering, changing the roof geometry to improve weathering, re-formation of parapet gutters to improve detailing and ventilation, installation of lead flashings to rear of parapet walls, repointing and bedding of parapet copings, repointing of adjacent stonework using NHL mortar and re-slating of roofs in reclaimed Welsh slate.
+This roof is now in excellent condition, however when viewed from the Tower it is clear that the parapet gutter does need cleaning out; this should be done bi-annually to prevent blockage and water ingress. - 5.7 South side of Nave where visible from ground level is Wesmorland slate 2 in generally good condition although there are a number of cracked or missing slates which should be repaired. - 5.8 South Side Aisle to Nave has recently been recovered in Westmorland 1 slate in good condition.
+The lead tapered parapet gutter has also been replaced and is in good condition.
+However, when viewed from the Tower it is clear that the parapet gutter does need cleaning out; this should be done bi-annually to prevent blockage and water ingress. - 5.9 West side of porch roof Westmorland slate in good condition.
+East side 2 of porch roof Westmorland slate in good condition; although repairs have been carried out to provide supplementary support to a number of slates one of which has started to slip, this should be re-fixed.
 The back of the water tabling on both East and West side requires repointing in NHL sand mortar. - 5.10 West side of South Transept is concealed by a stone parapet.
-High 2 level access should be considered to survey condition; when parapet gutters are next cleaned.
-However the coverings appear to be in generally good condition when viewed from the tower. - 5.11 East side of South Transept is concealed by a stone parapet.
-High level 2 access should be considered to survey condition; when parapet gutters are next cleaned. - 5.12 South side of Chancel Westmorland slate in good condition decorative 3 wrought iron ridge should be decorated to protect from weather. - 5.13 South side aisle to Chancel Westmorland slate in good condition. - Tower roof: Leadwork to roof, access hatch and flag pole base was apparently an original installation with some localised subsequent remedials.
+High level 2 access should be considered to survey condition when parapet gutters are next cleaned.
+However, the coverings appear to be in generally good condition when viewed from the tower. - 5.11 East side of South Transept is concealed by a stone parapet.
+High level 2 access should be considered to survey condition when parapet gutters are next cleaned. - 5.12 South side of Chancel Westmorland slate in good condition decorative 3 wrought iron ridge should be decorated to protect from weather. - 5.13 South side aisle to Chancel Westmorland slate in good condition. - 5.14 Tower roof: Leadwork to roof, access hatch and flagpole base was 2 apparently an original installation with some localised subsequent remedials.
 Significant improvements to flashing abutments with Parapet stonework etc. were achieved in association with the Parapet stabilisation works undertaken in 2009.
 All remain in sound condition with no evidence of distress in the roof timbers as viewed form the Belfry.
-The leadwork and the timber framing to the access hatch in the North East corner require a small amount of repair to prevent water ingress. - 5.15 Significant stabilisation works to the corner piers and Parapet balustrading to the Tower roof were completed in October 2009 including the installation of stainless steel tie rods, together with remedial works to lead roof upstand flashings, with a subsequent return by the Contactor to renew related pointing to flashing chases.
-These remain in apparently sound order. - 5.16 Lightning Conductor: The installation appears to be in sound/ continuous tape order with terminals at Tower roof level renewed with work at this level in 2009. - 5.17 A programme of cleaning and maintaining the parapet gutter, 2 rainwater hoppers, rainwater downpipes etc. should be established to prevent blockages and potential water ingress.
+The leadwork and the timber framing to the access hatch in the north east corner require a small amount of repair to prevent water ingress.

+- 5.15 Significant stabilisation works to the corner piers and Parapet balustrading to the Tower roof were completed in October 2009 including the installation of stainless steel tie rods, together with remedial works to lead roof upstand flashings, with a subsequent return by the Contactor to renew related pointing to flashing chases.
+These remain in apparently sound order. - 5.16 Lightning Conductor: The installation appears to be in sound/ continuous tape order with terminals at Tower roof level renewed with work at this level in 2009. - 5.17 A programme of cleaning and maintaining the parapet gutter, rainwater 2 hoppers, rainwater downpipes etc. should be established to prevent blockages and potential water ingress.